Transaction Analytics Data Sources

 Once you have enabled analytics on your application, you can collect and analyze several kinds of data:

-- Default performance data collected by the app agents about your application's business transactions
+- Default performance data collected by the app agents about your application's business transactions.

-- HTTP-based data collected by HTTP data collectors
+- HTTP-based data collected by HTTP data collectors.

-- Custom data collected by method invocation data collectors
+- Custom data collected by method invocation data collectors.

-- Business data collected from parameterized SQL calls
+- Business data collected from parameterized SQL calls.

 Log Data Sources

 You can collect Log Analytics data from many types of log files, including instrumented and non-instrumented applications as well as infrastructure.
 Log Analytics can be used as a standalone component.
 You can search and analyze log data just as you do transaction data.
 Log Analytics works by default with the syslog (log4j) format and can be configured for other log formats, including GZIP files (log files ending in .gz).
 You can capture other log formats by setting up regular-expression-based mapping.
-See Collect Log Analytics Data for details.
+See Collect Log Analytics Data.